Where Strange Gods Call: Harry Hervey's 1920s Hong Kong, Macau and Canton Sojourns (Blacksmith Books)

 Cheung grows up without a strong identification as a Hong Kong citizen.
 Until she turns 18, she is shaped by her grandmother’s Chinese customs and Taoist traditions and by the English language that she’ s steeped in at an international school for six years.
 When she transfers to a public school run by Christians, where students are allowed to speak Cantonese, the curriculum is taught in English.
 After six years there, Cheung is fluent in English and the English literature that she has read compulsively convinces her that Western culture is superior.
 In Kowloon where 90% of the population is Chinese and English is considered “a snobbish anomaly”, she longs for a life in London or New York.
 When she at last goes to the island of Hong Kong and enters Hong Kong University which is “vaguely international,” she feels a step closer to the life she wants.
 In 2014 she spends a semester in Glasgow and watches the Umbrella Revolution from another country, suddenly and painfully realizing her home is in Hong Kong, the place where her life is waiting.
 “We recognize all of its imperfections, and still refuse to walk away.”

 The subtitle of The Impossible City says it’s a Hong Kong memoir and that’s exactly what it is.
 “This book is about the many ways a city can disappear,” Cheung says.
-Her own story is told merely as a fragment of life in Hong King, used as an illustration in “documenting disappearances.”
+Her own story is told merely as a fragment of life in Hong Kong, used as an illustration in “documenting disappearances.”
 Her personal narrative gives depth to the stranglehold tycoons have on Hong Kong’s real estate, showing how extreme wealth controls everything from housing to public services.
 To gain an apartment in government-subsidized housing can mean a five-year wait; instead people rent bunk-bed spaces in illegally subdivided apartments for over 400 US dollars a month.
 Others sleep in Japanese-inspired “space capsules” or in “caged homes,” beds surrounded by barbed wire.
 SARS and a long period of political protests give rise to depression and PTSD.

 Student suicides rise by 76% in the years between 2012 and 2016.
 “There are only around four hundred psychiatrists in a city of over seven million people.” where a government census showed “one in seven Hong Kongers live with mental health conditions.”